 Eva Klein (10:19):

-So, if your little one is currently going through the four month regression right now, I want to give you a lot of hope, there is so much room for improvement here.
+So, if your little one is currently going through the 4 month old sleep regression right now, I want to give you a lot of hope, there is so much room for improvement here.
 When you teach your little one, how to fall asleep independently.
 So let me give you an example.
 A mom that had joined my sleep Bible coaching program a while back had joined when her son was four and a half months old and was waking up to 20 times at night.
 I kid you not, I’m not exaggerating actually 20 times at night to either be rocked or fed back to sleep.
 And by the way, this baby was bottle fed in case you’re wondering the baby breastfeeding causing the problem.
 This baby was a bottle fed baby, and yet he did not know how to sleep independently.
 And sometimes couldn’t even make it through a full sleep cycle.

 Eva Klein (11:12):

 And so when she implemented a sleep plan to get this baby connecting his sleep cycles on his own, he began sleeping through the night with only one feed later on in the night, she was finally able to get herself an eight hour stretch of sleep.
 It’s a game changer, or I’ll give you another personal example.
 My own example from my middle child, when she was a baby, my middle daughter, Eliana when she was four months old, started waking up every 45 to 90 minutes all night long for her pacifier.
 So I touched upon this in the previous episode, all about sleep props, where she relied heavily on a pacifier to fall asleep and stay asleep.
 Now, it wasn’t such a big deal before she reached the four month mark because she wasn’t old enough and aware enough to be completely 100% aware all the time that the pacifier had fallen out of her mouth.